 Historic Main Street was once the financial hub of Chattanooga.
 Today, it’s known as the cultural center of the city, where street art is as prevalent as the old warehouses now converted into restaurants and shops.

 Area 61 is an artist’s co-op offering one-of-a-kind paintings, sculpture and jewelry by area artists.

 And then there’s the HART Gallery, a non-profit that allows homeless or other non-traditional artists a chance to create and sell their artwork, such as these hand painted eggs by Jim McNeese.

 After all this do-gooding, you deserve a treat.
 Time to head to Chattanooga’s first urban winery, DeBarge.
 Yes, you read that right – a winery…in Chattanooga.

 Housed in a building from the early 1900’s, DeBarge is taking it back to the old school.
 As in before prohibition, when Georgia was the 7th-largest wine producing region in the U.S. The launch of Chardonooga is a step in the right direction, made from a blend of Chardonelle and Cayuga grapes grown on the owner’s Pigeon Mountain, GA farm.
 All varietals are cultivated onsite in large steel tanks, but traditional blends – Chardonnay, Reisling, Pinot Noir, Cabernet and Syrah –are made from imported West Coast grapes.

 Tastings are free, and bottles range from $15-28.
 DeBarge also offers a selection of local breads, meats and cheeses.

-Better yet, make a preliminary stop at The Hot Chocolatier to see which truffle pair best with each wine.
+Better yet, make a preliminary stop at the Hot Chocolatier to see which truffle pairs best with each wine.